dspsandbox/lidarTDC/README.md

 ### i) pulseAcq

 * TCP server: executing *pulseAcqServer.py* on Cora-Z7-10 board.
 * TCP client: any PC with network access to the Cora-Z7-10 board.
+The TCP client has to establish a new connection to TCP server, send/receive all data packets and close the connection afterwards.
-* Each communication cycle consists of the following data packets:
+* Data packets:

 | Data packet| Direction | Length (bytes)| Description |
 |---|---|---|---|